 If your doctor says your child is myopic or has myopia, he's nearsighted.
 It means that objects far away look blurry to him.
-It might get worse during his childhood, but it’s easy to correct with eyeglasses.
+It might get worse during his childhood and adolescense, but it’s easy to correct with eyeglasses.
 If he wears his eyeglasses appropriately and the prescription is accurate, it will not make his vision worse to wear glasses.

 What Causes It?

 If your kid has myopia, his eyeball is slightly longer than normal from front to back.
 Light rays, which make up the images he sees, focus in front of his retina.
 They should focus directly on it.
 When this happens, objects at a distance seem blurry and unclear.

 How Is It Diagnosed?

 Most kids don't complain at all.
 Or yours might say it’s hard to see things far away.
 He might move closer to things so he can see clearly.
 If he seems to have trouble seeing things far away, make an appointment with an eye doctor.

 How Is It Treated?

 If your kid is nearsighted, he can wear eyeglasses.
 And he can switch to contacts when he’s mature enough to take care of them.
 That won’t be before he reaches his teens.
 And keep in mind that parents play a role in teaching him to care for his contacts and making sure he does it.
 Ask your doctor if she thinks they can help your child.

 Doctors aren’t sure if it’s possible to slow the condition down.
 Studies suggest that combining bifocals with eye drops that have atropine, a drug that will relax your child’s eye so it doesn’t squint on the inside.
 This treatment shows promise.